-UBS made Trader-Submitters who worked in UBS's Investment Banking Division responsible for making all benchmark interest rate submissions that are subject to this Order [UBS's] Rates Division consisted of derivatives traders in London, Zurich, Tokyo, Connecticut and elsewhere, who traded derivatives products with a duration or maturity of more than a year The STIR [Short Term Interest Rate] and Rates desks [housed within UBS's Investment Banking division] were profit centers for UBS and generated significant income for UBS based on trading derivatives products, such as interest rate swaps whose value depended on LIBOR, Euribor, Euroyen TIBOR and other benchmark interest rates.
+UBS made Trader-Submitters who worked in UBS's Investment Banking Division responsible for making all benchmark interest rate submissions that are subject to this Order [UBS's] Rates Division consisted of derivatives traders in London, Zurich, Tokyo, Connecticut and elsewhere, who traded derivatives products with a duration or maturity of more than a year

+The STIR [Short Term Interest Rate] and Rates desks [housed within UBS's Investment Banking division] were profit centers for UBS and generated significant income for UBS based on trading derivatives products, such as interest rate swaps whose value depended on LIBOR, Euribor, Euroyen TIBOR and other benchmark interest rates.
 STIR also managed UBS's short-term cash positions and engaged in the money markets for each currency primarily through traders located in Connecticut, Zurich and Singapore.
 STIR was also responsible for hedging UBS's interest rate risk.

 Id. at 8-9.
 The CFTC's UBS Order states:

-Numerous UBS derivatives traders attempted to manipulate the official fixings of LIBORs for currencies other than Yen, including Franc, Sterling and Euro, and other benchmark interest rates, including Euribor, to benefit their derivatives trading positions.21 Footnote 21: Through its internal investigations, UBS identified evidence of similar misconduct involving submissions for at least Hong Kong Interbank Offered Rate ("HIBOR"), the Singapore Interbank Offered Rate ("SIBOR"), the Singapore Swap Offer Rate ("SOR") and the Australian Bank Bill Swap Rate ("BBSW").
+Numerous UBS derivatives traders attempted to manipulate the official fixings of LIBORs for currencies other than Yen, including Franc, Sterling and Euro, and other benchmark interest rates, including Euribor, to benefit their derivatives trading positions.21

+Footnote 21: Through its internal investigations, UBS identified evidence of similar misconduct involving submissions for at least Hong Kong Interbank Offered Rate ("HIBOR"), the Singapore Interbank Offered Rate ("SIBOR"), the Singapore Swap Offer Rate ("SOR") and the Australian Bank Bill Swap Rate ("BBSW").

 Id. at 38 & n.
 21.

-44. This and other government settlements demonstrate that UBS's manipulation of benchmark rates, including SIBOR and SOR, was systemic and pervasive across all IBOR currencies, and that UBS managers and traders located in Stamford, Connecticut directed and carried out the misconduct.
-In its non-prosecution agreement with the DOJ, UBS admitted that at Case 1:16-cv-05263-AKH Document 230 Filed 09/18/17 Page 24 of 107 certain times during the Class Period, a Stamford-based Group Treasury senior manager directed UBS submitters to submit artificial submissions for all LIBOR currencies.17 UBS's Group Treasury section is the part of UBS AG that monitors and oversees the financial resources of the entire bank, including the bank's liquidity and funding.
-UBS further admitted that "derivatives traders in Stamford made requests for favorable Dollar LIBOR submissions to the UBS Dollar LIBOR submitters on the derivatives trading desk in Zurich," stating "[w]e need 3mo libor set low."18 These admissions show that U.S.-based employees at UBS were actively participating in the conspiracy to rig numerous benchmark rates, including SIBOR- and SOR, to profit on their derivatives positions tied to these rates.
+45. This and other government settlements demonstrate that UBS's manipulation of benchmark rates, including SIBOR and SOR, was systemic and pervasive across all IBOR currencies, and that UBS managers and traders located in Stamford, Connecticut directed and carried out the misconduct.
+In its non-prosecution agreement with the DOJ, UBS admitted that at certain times during the Class Period, a Stamford-based Group Treasury senior manager directed UBS submitters to submit artificial submissions for all LIBOR currencies.
+UBS's Group Treasury section is the part of UBS AG that monitors and oversees the financial resources of the entire bank, including the bank's liquidity and funding.
+UBS further admitted that "derivatives traders in Stamford made requests for favorable Dollar LIBOR submissions to the UBS Dollar LIBOR submitters on the derivatives trading desk in Zurich," stating "[w]e need 3mo libor set low."
+These admissions show that U.S.-based employees at UBS were actively participating in the conspiracy to rig numerous benchmark rates, including SIBOR- and SOR, to profit on their derivatives positions tied to these rates.

 2. Defendants Consented to Jurisdiction Through ISDA Master Agreements.

-45. The International Swaps and Derivatives Association (ISDA) is a trade association formed by dealer banks, including many of the Defendants.
+46. The International Swaps and Derivatives Association (ISDA) is a trade association formed by dealer banks, including many of the Defendants.
 ISDA determines and promulgates industry-standard form contracts that facilitate trading between derivatives market participants.
 One such contract is an ISDA Master Agreement.
 An ISDA Master Agreement is a standard form agreement with 14 sections, designed so that parties who intend to enter into a series of over-the-counter derivative transactions can improve efficiency by agreeing in advance on certain terms that will apply in every trade.
-There are two main form ISDA Master Agreements: the 1992 form and 2002 form.
-The relevant portions of each agreement are referenced below where applicable.
-46. A Schedule and Credit Support Annex are typically executed along with the ISDA Master Agreement.
-The Schedule to the ISDA Master Agreement allows the parties to tailor the 17 United States Department of Justice, Criminal Division, Fraud Section Non-Prosecution Agreement and Appendix A Statement of Facts with UBS AG (Dec.
+There are two main form ISDA Master

+18 United States Department of Justice, Criminal Division, Fraud Section Non-Prosecution Agreement and Appendix A Statement of Facts with UBS AG (Dec.
 18, 2012) at 42.

-18 Id. at 48-49.
+19 Id. at 48-49.